 - a.
-Development of the Knights Street car park, providing a new frontage along Inchbonnie Road and possible new links from this through to the central spine. - Reuse and or redevelopment of the former health centre and emergency services site, providing new connections across Ferrers Road.
+The area at Knight Street currently used for parking 10, providing a new frontage along Inchbonnie Road and possible new links from this through to the central spine. - b.
+Reuse and or redevelopment of the former health centre and emergency services site, providing new connections across Ferrers Road.